I partied in a medieval turret over the bay. I was serenaded with a traditional song by an actor from Uzbekistan.

 My point is, that decision turned out to be absolutely the right one, personally and professionally.
 But that won’t always happen.
 Sometimes you’ll have to make a call and it’ll turn out in retrospect to be the wrong one.
 That’s just something you have to chalk up to experience, and sometimes to chance.

-And if you’re now all dwelling on wrong movie-related decisions you’ve made in the past, just to make you all feel better, I also managed to miss the screenings of Shoplifters when I was in Cannes, the film which eventually won the Palme d’Or.
-This after really enjoying director Hirokazu Kore-eda’s last film The Third Murder, so I can’t even claim ignorance.
+And if you’re now all dwelling on wrong movie-related decisions you’ve made in the past, just to make you all feel better, I also managed to miss the screenings of Shoplifters when I was in Cannes — yes, the film which eventually won the Palme d’Or.

 Back to top

 13. The Far Pavilions